UBC-MOAD/docs/ariane.rst

 .. code-block:: bash

-    cd /ocean/$USER/$PROJECT/ariane-2.2.8-code/examples/qualitative
+    cd /ocean/$USER/$PROJECT/ariane-2.3.0_03/examples/qualitative
     ariane

-You should notice several new files, such as :file:`ariane_trajectories_qualitative.nc` and :file:`traj.txt`.
+You should notice several new files, such as :file:`results/ariane_trajectories_qualitative.nc` and :file:`validation/traj.txt`.
 These files contain the trajectory information.

-* :file:`ariane_trajectories_qualitative.nc` contains the particle positions at each time step and the initial positions
+* :file:`results/ariane_trajectories_qualitative.nc` contains the particle positions at each time step and the initial positions
-* :file:`traj.txt` gives a general idea of what the resulting trajectory coordinates look like or to check if the simulation ran properly
+* :file:`validation/traj.txt` gives a general idea of what the resulting trajectory coordinates look like or to check if the simulation ran properly

 .. _Configuring your run: